mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

 #### Create the `config.ru` file.

-The first thing to do is create a `config.ru` file like this:
+The first thing to do is create a Ruby config file (`config.ru`) like this:

     sudo nano /var/www/sandbox.local/site/config.ru